 - Neck applications – These contain a small amount of liquid which is easily applied to back of neck & lasts between 1-2 months depending on brand.
-We recommend and sell Advantage & Frontline, which are highly effective killing adult fleas on cat and flea larvae in environment.
+We recommend and sell Advantage which is highly effective killing adult fleas on cat and flea larvae in environment.

-- Multi treatment application – Advocate and Revolution are leading multi treatments that is also applied to the back of the neck.
+- Multi treatment application – Bravecto and Advocate are leading multi treatments that is also applied to the back of the neck.
 They not only kill fleas, but also have a worm treatment included, which can by-pass having to give your dog a worm tablet if done regularly.
 They also contain ear mite treatment.